 Possible Reasons for a Delay

-If your background check is taking longer than 3 to 5 days, here are a few reasons why it might be delayed:
+If your background check is taking longer than three to five days, here are a few reasons why it might be delayed:

 - The most common reason for a delay is inaccurate or incomplete check request forms, or failure by the employer to have the necessary authorization and release forms signed by a job applicant, which are required by federal law.
 Agencies cannot start a background check until they receive written consent.

-- Most county court records are not fully digitized yet so those searches typically happen manually by a county clerk or a court runner.
+- Most county court records are not fully digitized.
+Therefore, those searches must typically be done manually by a county clerk or a court runner.
 Depending on the county or case, it can take between 3 to 30 days to complete the manual portion of the search.

 - If you’ve lived in another country for school or work—for some employers, within the last 10 years—an international background check may be required.
-These checks usually take 4 to 5 days depending on cooperation with the country; however, some countries have extensive privacy protection laws and can take up to 20 days to complete.
+These checks usually take four to five days depending on cooperation with the country; however, some countries have extensive privacy protection laws and can take up to 20 days to complete.

 - Aliases and name variances (e.g., Steve, Steven, Stephen) can cause delays and requires a manual check by the background check service to confirm your identity.
 Using different names in the past, or if your record is mixed up with someone else’s who has a similar or same name, can also cause your background check to be delayed.